At Hotel Chocolat we are committed to keeping your personal data safe and secure.

 This Policy relates to the Hotel Chocolat Group, incorporating the Chocolate Tasting Club, Boucan Hotel and Rabot 1745.
 This Policy is issued on behalf of the Hotel Chocolat Group so when we mention “Hotel Chocolat”, “we”, “us”, or “our” in this Policy we are referring to the relevant company in the Hotel Chocolat Group that is responsible for processing your information.
 References to "you" and "your" are references to customer or potential customers and users of our website.

 Hotel Chocolat Group PLC, a public limited company incorporated in England and Wales with company number 08612206 and registered office at Mint House, Newark Close, Royston, Hertfordshire, SG8 5HL the controller and responsible for this website.
-We will let you know which entity will be the controller for your data for the purpose of Data Protection Legislation (as defined below) when you purchase a product or service with us.

 In this Policy the term "Data Protection Legislation" means the EU General Data Protection Regulation 2016/679 and the Privacy and Electronic Communications (EC Directive) Regulations 2003 as may be amended or replaced; together with all other applicable legislation in force from time to time relating to privacy or data protection.